liquity/dev/README.public.md

 Liquity is a decentralized protocol that allows Ether holders to obtain maximum liquidity against their collateral without paying interest.
-After locking up ETH as collateral in a smart contract and creating an individual position called a "trove", the user can get instant liquidity by minting LQTY, a USD-pegged stablecoin.
+After locking up ETH as collateral in a smart contract and creating an individual position called a "trove", the user can get instant liquidity by minting LUSD, a USD-pegged stablecoin.
 Each trove is required to be collateralized at a minimum of 110%.
-Any owner of LQTY can redeem their stablecoins for the underlying collateral at any time.
+Any owner of LUSD can redeem their stablecoins for the underlying collateral at any time.
 The redemption mechanism along with algorithmically adjusted fees guarantee a minimum stablecoin value of USD 1.

 An unprecedented liquidation mechanism based on incentivized stability deposits and a redistribution